 Digitally submitting an objection, appeal or complaint

 The existence of so many different procedures can make it difficult to decide which procedure applies to your situation.
-EUR therefore has one facility, the Legal Protection Facility, where students can submit their objections, appeals and complaints.
+EUR therefore has one facility, the Legal Procedures Facility, where students can submit their objections, appeals and complaints.

-Your message will be received by the Legal Protection department at EUR.
+Your message will be received by the Legal Procedures department at EUR.
 They will register it and ensure that your objection, appeal or complaint is forwarded to the appropriate board, committee and/or body.
-After analysing your message, Legal Protection sends digital confirmation of receipt, informing you of the board, committee and/or body to which your objection, appeal or complaint has been sent.
+After analysing your message, Legal Procedures sends digital confirmation of receipt, informing you of the board, committee and/or body to which your objection, appeal or complaint has been sent.
 You will then be updated about its progress.

 Would you like to know more about objections, appeals or complaints procedures?